Greenfield (Pittsburgh): History

 In 1768, a large tract of woodland was purchased for $10,000 under the Treaty of Fort Stanwix made with the Native Americans.
 This area included what became Greenfield and neighboring Hazelwood, which today are both part of the city's 15th ward.
 By the late 1800s, many of Greenfield's residents were of Irish, Polish, Slovak, Italian, Hungarian, and Carpatho-Rusyn descent.
 They resided in Greenfield and traveled to Hazelwood, Homestead and Duquesne to work in the steel mills.

-During the Civil War, Greenfield (part of Squirrel Hill at the time) was the site of a small redoubt, Fort Black on Bigelow Street between Parade and Shields Streets, also known as Fort Chess or Fort Squirrel Hill.
+During the Civil War, Greenfield (part of Squirrel Hill at the time) was the site of a small redoubt, Fort Black on Bigelow Street between Parade and Shields streets, also known as Fort Chess or Fort Squirrel Hill.

 City steps

-A neighborhood with uneven and hilly topography, Greenfield has 26 distinct flights of city steps - many of which are open and in a safe condition.
-In Greenfield, the Steps of Pittsburgh quickly connect pedestrians to public transportation, business districts, and playgrounds and provide an easy way to travel through this hilly, densely populated area.
+Greenfield is a hilly neighborhood with uneven terrain and 26 distinct flights of public steps, many of which are open to pedestrians.
+The public stairways in Pittsburgh provide pedestrian connections to public transportation, commercial areas, and playgrounds, and facilitate travel through the neighborhood's hilly and densely populated areas.